-Origin of hybrid solar panel or PVT
+Origin of the hybrid solar panel or PVT

 The performance of the solar panel decreases with the increase in the temperature of the photovoltaic cell.
-As this conversion rate is of the order of 15-20% (for the common crystalline silicon cells), it turns out that the residual 80-85% is converted into heat energy or sensible heat (ie, the cell is heated) and this significantly reduces the performance of the photovoltaic panel.
+Since this conversion rate is of the order of 15-20% (for common crystalline silicon cells), it turns out that the residual 80-85% is converted into heat energy or sensible heat (i.e. the cell heats up) and this Significantly reduces the performance of the photovoltaic panel.

-A solution to this problem has been identified in the possibility of cooling the cells using a thermodynamicheat transfer fluid that eliminates the heat produced.
+A solution to this problem has been identified in the possibility of cooling the cells using a thermodynamicheat transfer fluid that removes the heat produced.
 A secondary and important effect is related to the exploitation of this heat to satisfy a thermal user, similar to a thermal solar panel.

 Structure of a PVT hybrid solar collector